lucian-ilie/C3PI/README.md

 8. `evaluation.py` computes metrics for model predictions.

-9. `curvePlot.py` used to plot ROC an PR curves.
+9. `curvePlot.py` is used to plot ROC and PR curves.

 Feel free to explore, and if you encounter any issues, refer to the documentation or reach out for assistance.

 ## Project Structure

 ```bash
 C3PI/
 │